ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/extensions/expiration.js.markdown

 * The delete frequency is configurable, the default value is 60 secs.

-* The Expiration feature can be turned on and off using the **Studio**, see [Setting Document Expiration in Studio](../../studio/database/settings/document-expiration).
+* The Expiration feature can be turned on and off using **Studio**, see [Setting Document Expiration in Studio](../../studio/database/settings/document-expiration).

 * The Expiration feature can also be configured using the **Client**: